status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 find <data-dir>/secrets -type f -exec icacls {} /inheritance:r /grant:r $USERDOMAIN\\$USERNAME:\(F\) \;
 ```

 > **N.B.** Make sure you run the above from inside `Git Bash`, these commands  will not work from inside the standard Windows Command Prompt.
+If you don't already have a `Git Bash` shell, you'll need to install [Git for Windows](https://gitforwindows.org/).

 In sum: